 The Public Safety program is located at Roscommon Middle School and is open to any local high school junior or senior.
 This program will give students an in-depth look at the job and skill sets of a law enforcement officer, including court appearances, patrol, arrest, and a total overview of the responsibilities of a police officer.
-The 2nd semester moves onto Careers & Juvenile Justice, featuring multiple guest speakers from all aspects of the industry.
-Throughout the year students will have the opportunity to write police reports along with analyzing the working budget, crime scene investigation, and math problems associated within the law enforcement field.
-As part of the course students will also receive CPR / First Aid Certification and (AED) Automatic Electronic Defibrillator training.
+This program also introduces additional job options in the career field featuring multiple guest speakers from all aspects of the industry.
+Throughout the year students will have the opportunity to write police reports along with analyzing the working budget, crime scene investigation, and math problems associated with the law enforcement field.
+As part of the course, students will also receive CPR / First Aid Certification and (AED) Automatic Electronic Defibrillator training.
 The Instructor, Roscommon County Undersheriff Ben Lowe, is passionate about helping the students explore career opportunities and reach their potential.

-Second year students have the opportunity to continue their career choice by directly enrolling at Kirtland Community College or expanding their educational options by enrolling in a different program at the C.O.O.R.
-Career Tech Center.
+Second year students have the opportunity to continue their career choice by directly enrolling at Kirtland Community College or expanding their educational options by enrolling in a different COOR Career Tech program.